Aegon II Targaryen

 A Game of Thrones (mentioned)

 Aegon II was the sixth Targaryen monarch to sit the Iron Throne, succeeding his father, Viserys I Targaryen.
-His ascent was disputed by his older half sister Rhaenyra Targaryen and both perished in the war between them, called by singers the Dance of the Dragons.
-Aegon was married to his full sister Helaena Targaryen.
+His ascent was disputed by his older half sister Rhaenyra Targaryen, who had been their father's designated heir, and both perished in the war between them, called by singers the Dance of the Dragons.
+Aegon was married to his full sister, Helaena Targaryen.
 His dragon was Sunfyre the Golden.
 His personal sigil was a golden dragon instead of a red one, indicating his mount.
 During the Dance, his faction used his personal heraldry as their battle-flag.

 Aegon II resembled his father in appearance, though not in personality.
 He had only a wispy mustache and a sullen look to his face.
 He wore the crown of Aegon the Conqueror and carried Blackfyre, the Conqueror's blade.
 He was lazy, sulky, and gluttonous.
+Grand Maester Kaeth also described him as grasping.
 He was also very promiscuous, and it was widely known that he fathered several bastards.
 When news came that his father died, Aegon II was not found with his wife and children, but in the bed of his paramour.

 Dance of the Dragons

-Aegon's father, Viserys I, died in 129AC.
-Viserys had intended for his daughter and Aegon's older half sister, Rhaenyra, to sit the Iron Throne.
-However Criston Cole, Lord Commander of the Kingsguard, later known as the Kingmaker, defied the late king's wishes and backed Aegon instead, having Aegon crowned king.
 Rhaenyra refused to be denied her crown, disputing Aegon's ascension.
-The realm split into two factions known as the greens and the blacks, dragon riders took to the skies, and a Targaryen civil war known as the Dance of the Dragons began.
-As his Hand, Aegon retained his learned grandfather Ser Otto Hightower, who had served his father Viserys and grandfather Jaehaerys I. Some time in this period, for unknown reasons Aegon II had Grand Maester Gerardys fed to his dragon.
+The realm split into two factions known as the greens and the blacks, and the civil war known as the Dance of the Dragons began.
+As his Hand of the King, Aegon retained his learned grandfather, Ser Otto Hightower, who had served Viserys I, and even shortly Viserys' grandfather, Jaehaerys I. Some time in this period, for unknown reasons Aegon II had Grand Maester Gerardys fed to his dragon.